mousepawmedia/devdocs/network/source/tools/python.rst

 =========================

 There are quite a few IDEs and editors for the Python language.
-We personally recommend :ref:`vscode` or :ref:`atom`.
+We personally recommend :ref:`vscode`.

-If none of these strike your fancy, there are dozens of other options, including PyCharm Community Edition, Brackets, EricIDE, Spyder, and PyPE.
+If you want something else, there are dozens of other options, including PyCharm Community Edition, Brackets, EricIDE, and Spyder.